Mikuel210/Starkit/JOURNAL.md

 ![](Images/CAD10.png)

-Next, I've begun making a BOM (Bill of Materials) so that I can keep track of the price and the weight of all components.
+Next, I've begun making a BOM so that I can keep track of the price and the weight of all components.
 I've also chosen a charger, a LiPo bag, a magnetic propeller balancer and extension cables and connectors:

 ![](Images/BOM1.png)